 The Pre-Funded Warrants have an exercise price per share of common stock equal to \$0.001 per share.
 The exercise price and the number of shares of common stock issuable upon exercise of the Pre-Funded Warrants are subject to appropriate adjustments in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock.
 The Pre-Funded Warrants are exercisable at any time after the date of issuance.
 The Pre-Funded Warrants meet the equity classification criteria and are therefore classified as equity.
-For the three and six months ended June 30, 2024, 3,860 Pre-Funded Warrants were exercised and the same number of shares of common stock were issued in exchange for \$4 of proceeds received.
+For the three months ended September 30, 2024, 1,705 Pre-Funded Warrants were exercised and the same number of shares of common stock were issued in exchange for \$2 of proceeds received.
+For the nine months ended September 30, 2024, 5,565 Pre-Funded Warrants were exercised and the same number of shares of common stock were issued in exchange for \$6 of proceeds received.

 The Accompanying Warrants have an exercise price per share of common stock equal to \$3.20 per share.
 The exercise price and the number of shares of common stock issuable upon exercise of the Accompanying Warrants are subject to appropriate adjustments in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock.
 The Accompanying Warrants will be exercisable at any time after the date of issuance and will expire on the fifth anniversary of the date of issuance.
 The Accompanying Warrants do not meet certain scope exceptions under U.S. GAAP, primarily because they did not meet the requirements to be indexed to equity and equity classified, and the instruments meet the definition of a derivative instrument.
-Therefore, these instruments are recorded as Derivative liabilities in the Condensed Consolidated Balance Sheet as of June 30, 2024.
+Therefore, these instruments are recorded as Derivative liabilities in the Condensed Consolidated Balance Sheet as of September 30, 2024.